 It was decided that new steps from the parking lot to the Garden should be a first priority for the Friends.
 The 1975 project had included a new handrail, but not new steps.
 Dr. Marian Grimes reported on the shelter volunteer (hosts) program with 28 people on list.

 Directors elected were: Moana Beim, Jean Chamberlain, Evie Chadbourn, Alexander Dean, Robert Dassett Jr., Lynn Deweese (new), Dr. Marian Grimes, Bruce Hooper, Walter Lehnert , John Murtfeldt (new), Mildred Olson.

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.

 At the Board meeting following the annual meeting, new officers elected were: Alexander Dean, President; Lynn Deweese, Vice President; Jean Chamberlain, Secretary; Bruce Hooper, Treasurer.

-In the Fringed Gentian™, (Vol. 24 No. 4 October 1976) Gardener Ken Avery reported that he had been of little use in the Garden since August 1st as he had back and leg problems, but he and Mr. Murtfeldt were able to get a large elm treated.
+In The Fringed Gentian™, (Vol. 24 No. 4 October 1976) Ken Avery reported that he had been of little use in the Garden since August 1st as he had back and leg problems, but he and Mr. Murtfeldt were able to get a large elm treated.
 Ken wrote: